nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

       1. Test case: `addg urgent -m cs2113t -c Assignment -t non-exist-task`
       2. Expected: the program will prompt the user with message: `Sorry, the task is not found.`
+      1. Test case: `addg urgent -t assignment2`
+      2. Expected: the program will promit the user with message: `Sorry, unable to execute the command at the current directory.
+Either move to the appropriate directory level, or enter the full directory path.`

 #### 3. Delete Command